Both Aquaphor and Neosporin are medicine cabinet staples, largely used for wound healing.

 Aquaphor is largely made up of petroleum jelly.
-It works to protect cuts, burns, chapped lips, cracked skin, etc. Although Neosporin also contains petroleum jelly, it’s mainly known for its “triple antibiotic” ingredients (Bacitracin, Neomycin, and Polymyxin B), which help prevent infections.
+It works to protect cuts, burns, chapped lips, cracked skin, etc. Although Neosporin also contains petroleum jelly, it’s mainly known for its “triple antibiotic” ingredients, which supposedly helps prevent infections (but we’ll get into that later in the article).

 Difference #1: Aquaphor Is Better At Healing Wounds

 Aquaphor and Neosporin are first-line treatments for minor cuts, scrapes, and burns.
-While you might think that the medicated treatment (Neosporin) will supercharge your wound healing, research suggests otherwise.
+While you might think that the antibiotics in Neosporin will supercharge your healing time, research suggests otherwise.

 Below are some of the studies that compare the two products.